Chur: Topography

 The water of Chur's spring is exported and sold as Passugger mineral water.

 Climate

 Chur has an oceanic climate in spite of its inland position.
 Summers are warm and sometimes hot, normally averaging around 25 C during the day, whilst winter means are around freezing, with daytime temperatures being about 5 C. Between 1981 and 2010 Chur had an average of 104.6 days of rain per year and on average received 849 mm of precipitation.
-The wettest month was August during which time Chur received an average of 112 mm of precipitation.
-During this month there was precipitation for an average of 11.2 days.
+The wettest month was August, with an average of 112 mm of precipitation over an average of 11.2 days.
 The driest month of the year was February with an average of 47 mm of precipitation over 6.6 days.